izaakrogan/react-native-navigator-performance/README.md

 There are two options for navigation in RN: Navigator and NavigatorIOS.

 We’re using Navigator.
-Why here: https://facebook.github.io/react-native/docs/navigator-comparison.html#content
+Here's why: https://facebook.github.io/react-native/docs/navigator-comparison.html#content

 So we’ve built our beautiful navbar.
 All good *bar* one major issue: Page transitions are slow and it takes a second or so for the app to *React* to a user's touch and navigate to their selected page.

 ###Why

 Navigator animations are controlled by the JavaScript thread.
-If there is a heavy animation or big component to process, this will lock up the JavaScript thread and it won't be unable to send data to the main thread until it's finished processing - which mean the view will not be updated and we've got a broken UX.
+If there is a heavy animation or a big component to process, this will lock up the JavaScript thread meaning the JavaScript thread won't send data to the main thread until it's finished processing - which mean the view will not be updated and we've got a broken UX.

 ###How we fixed this
 *The InteractionManager*